 WMP student officer programme – the new way to become a police officer

 Want to be a police officer?
-Entry into the service has changed – and West Midlands Police is one of the first to recruit student officers to study for a degree, or a post graduate diploma, while they train.
+Entry into the service has changed – and West Midlands Police is one of the first to recruit student officers to study for a degree, or a graduate diploma, while they train.

 The whole programme for our new recruits has changed.
 We are partnering with Staffordshire University to train our students, while helping them to earn a degree or postgraduate qualification, which will be recognised internationally.